Jahfry/KnightHyde/3-store.md

       * The rewards from Guild Wars can be intense.
       * **Example:** the last Guild War gave massive numbers of charms ***IF your guild can control a good portion of the field***.
 In those cases *it may well be worth it* since getting charms is a long grind later on.
 I estimate I saved thousands of gems worth of stamina points / gear dismantling in the recent war as we got lucky and were matched against inactive small guilds.

-   **NOTE:** I haven't played long enough to have experience with other deals.
+   **NOTE:** I haven't played long enough to have experience with other Store deals that might appear.

-* Merchants sometimes hide things
-* Hunting for Minions

 ---
 ---